🚀 Pre-launch — Launching May 2026

 종합소득세 신고 기간 (Income tax filing period)

-May 1–31 annually for prior year
+May 1–31 annually for the prior year

 주요 플랫폼 (Main platforms)